velodrome-finance/docs/pages/tokenomics.md

 Rewards not collected will accrue to future epochs.
 Below is an example of bribes, voting and rewards claim timeline.
+ * Bribes are deposited from Saturday &mdash; Thursday
+ * Votes are collected on Friday
+ * A Snapshot is taken at the end of Friday (11:59 UTC)
+ * Rewards claim is available

 <Bleed>
   <Chart